 The new tax is individual.
 Children under 18 years do not pay the tax.
 The tax base is pure taxable earned and capital income, i.e. taxable income, from which the so called natural deductions have been made, for example, work expenses.
-Originally the tax was 0.68 per cent of the income, but not higher than 140 euro per year.
-If the calculated tax was less than 50 euro, it was not collected.
-So people with very low income were exempted from the tax.
+The tax is 0.68 per cent of the income, but not higher than 140 euro per year.
+If the calculated tax is less than 50 euro, it is not collected.
+So people with very low income are exempted from the tax.
 In 2014 these limits were raised to 143 and 51 euro respectively.
 In 2016 the second limit was raised to 70 euro.